-The Introduction: Medical Interpretation & Translation Program provides the essential skills and workforce preparation needed for careers in medical interpretation.
+The Medical Interpretation & Translation Program provides the introductory skills and workforce preparation needed to begin pursuing careers in the medical interpretation and translation field.

 You will gain knowledge in medical translation and interpretation for medical visits and procedures, working in a multilingual medical system, simultaneous translations, and medical translation certification requirements.
 The curriculum also prepares you to transition to credit health programs.